Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 CHAPTER VII

-INTERACTION WITH REGULATION (EU) No 1176/2011
+INTERACTION WITH REGULATION (EU) NO 1176/2011

-Interaction with the Macro-Economic Imbalance Procedure
+Interaction with the macroeconomic imbalance procedure

-2. In that case, the Member State for which an excessive imbalance procedure is opened in accordance with Article 7(2) of Regulation (EU) No 1176/2011, it shall submit a revised plan in accordance with Article 14 of this Regulation.
-The revised plan shall follow the Council recommendation adopted in accordance with Article 7(2) of Regulation (EU) No 1176/2011.
-The submission of the revised plan shall be subject to the endorsement by the Council in accordance with Articles 16 to 19 of this Regulation.
-The revised plan shall be assessed in accordance with Article 15 of this Regulation.
+2. A Member State in respect of which an excessive imbalance procedure is opened in accordance with Article 7(2) of Regulation (EU) No 1176/2011, shall submit a revised national medium-term fiscal-structural plan in accordance with Article 15 of this Regulation.
+That revised national medium-term fiscal-structural plan shall follow the Council recommendation adopted in accordance with Article 7(2) of Regulation (EU) No 1176/2011.
+The submission of the revised national medium-term fiscal-structural plan shall be subject to the endorsement of the Council in accordance with Articles 17 to 20 of this Regulation.
+The revised national medium-term fiscal-structural plan shall be assessed in accordance with Article 16 of this Regulation.

 CHAPTER VIII

-INTERACTION WITH REGULATION (EU) No 472/2013
+INTERACTION WITH REGULATION (EU) NO 472/2013

 Interaction with the enhanced surveillance procedure